neostandard/neostandard/README.md

 * Some plugins are not yet supporting ESLint 9 or flat configs and has thus not yet been added.
 These are:
   - `eslint-plugin-import`
-* JSX parsing is not supported out of the box

 ## Config helper